 The CEO confirmed that his company had plenty of:

 in the Apple pipeline.
-Beyond his overriding focus on long term product innovation, there was no real detail or implicit strategy in his presentation.
+But, beyond his overriding focus on long term product innovation, there was no real detail or implicit strategy in this presentation.